cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 The same approach has been used to encode the operations that contain a staking key, since they couldn't be decoded otherwise.

 Transaction's metadata, needed for example for vote registration operations, is also encoded as extra data.

+## `/search/transactions`

+This API can be disabled by setting `DISABLE_SEARCH_API` env variable to `t`, `true` or 1

+Max amount of transactions allowed to be requested is defined by `PAGE_SIZE` env variable, which is the same used at `/block/transaction` endpoint.
+Also, this value will be used if no limit parameter is received.

+How it works:
+`status` and `success` filters are equivalent.
+If they are both setted and they don't match an error will be thrown.
+In the same way works `address` and `account_identifier.address`.
+`status` and `maxBlock`filters work as excluding filters, if they are setted, besides operator value.